 Economic co-ordination

-(Photo: EU Commission)
+- (Photo: EU Commission)

-The Euro Countries have adopted a Euro Pact for coordination of salaries, pensions and social benefits.
-It can be implemented through Art.
-136 TFEU.
-See Euro Pact.
-The EU have also decided a so-called European Semester where draft national budgets are examined in Brussels each spring before the adoptions by national parliaments.
+The EU have also decided a so-called European Semester where draft national budgets are examined in Brussels each spring before their adoption by national parliaments.

-The Lisbon Treaty has a special Art.
-5 TFEU on The Coordination of Economic and Employment Policies.
+The Lisbon Treaty has a special Article 5 TFEU on The Coordination of Economic and Employment Policies.
 A qualified majority of the member states can adopt measures to create a framework for the coordination of economic policies of the member states.

-Common measures are limited by the ceiling on own resources - currently 1.24 % of EU Gross Product, which can only be changed with the approval of all EU Governments.
+Common measures are limited by the ceiling on own resources - currently 1.27 % of EU Gross Product, which can only be changed with the approval of all EU Governments.

 A special Passerelle clause in the Lisbon Treaty may be used to change decision-making from unanimity to qualified majority for matters of taxes and more own resources for the EU.